-(a) The Auditor determined compliance with this subpart of the standard based on review of policy 14-2-DHS that requires," The investigating entity shall follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal [p]rosecutions.
+(a) The Auditor determined compliance with this subpart of the standard based on review of Policy 14-2-DHS that requires, "The investigating entity shall follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.
 The protocol shall be developmentally appropriate for youth where applicable, and as appropriate, shall be adapted from or otherwise based on the most recent edition of the Department of Justice's Office on Violence Against Women publication, 'A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents,' or similarly comprehensive and authoritative protocols developed after 2011."
-The Warden confirmed the policy outlining the investigation protocols was reviewed and approved by ICE and provided this documentation to the Auditor.
-The Facility Investigator is new and confirmed he utilizes evidence collection procedures he was trained on, and as required in policy, to ensure he obtains the physical evidence needed to properly conduct administrative investigations.
-The agency's policy 11062.2, Sexual Abuse and Assault Prevention and Intervention, outlines the agency's evidence and investigation protocols.
-Per policy 11062.2, when a case is accepted by OPR, OPR coordinates investigative efforts with law enforcement and the facility's incident review personnel in accordance with OPR policies and procedures.
+Interviews with the Warden, PSA Compliance Manager and the Facility Investigator confirmed the investigation protocols as outlined in policy.
+As noted earlier, the 14-2-DHS Policy was reviewed and approved by ICE.
+The Facility Investigator interview confirmed he utilizes evidence collection techniques that maximizes evidence collection that he was trained on to properly conduct administrative investigations.
+The agency's Policy 11062.2, Sexual Abuse and Assault Prevention and Intervention, outlines the agency's evidence and investigation protocols.
+Per Policy 11062.2, when a case is accepted by OPR, OPR coordinates investigative efforts with law enforcement and the facility's incident review personnel in accordance with OPR policies and procedures.
 OPR does not perform sex assault crime scene evidence collection.
 Evidence collection shall be performed by a partnering federal, state, or local law enforcement agency.
 The OPR will coordinate with the ICE ERO Field Office Director (FOD) and facility staff to ensure evidence is appropriately secured and preserved pending an investigation.
 If the allegation is not referred or accepted by DHS Office of Inspector General (OIG), OPR, or the local law enforcement agency, the agency would assign an administrative investigation to be conducted.
-As there were zero allegations of sexual abuse reported at CCCC for the prior 12-month period, the audit period was extended to capture closed investigations that occurred since the facility's last audit.
-The facility reported 11 allegations and the spreadsheet provided by ICE indicated there were 15 allegations for the extended audit period.
-The number of allegations reported by the facility were not the same as the numbers provided by the Team Lead which is explained in the opening report narrative.
-Of the 15 reported investigations, 2 were staff-on-detainee and 13 were detainee-on-detainee.
-The staff-on-detainee allegations were both unfounded.
-Of the 13 detainee-on-detainee allegations, 11 were unsubstantiated, 1 was unfounded and 1 was substantiated.
-The Auditor's thorough review of five of these cases determined that uniform evidence procedures were used to include ensuring detainees do not destroy useable evidence were followed during the administrative investigations.
+As noted earlier, there were three allegations of sexual abuse reported at WCDC for the audit period.
+Of the three reported investigations, all were detainee-on-detainee.
+Of these allegations, one was unsubstantiated and two were unfounded at the conclusion of the investigation.
+The Auditor reviewed all three of these investigative files and determined that uniform evidence procedures, to include ensuring detainees do not destroy useable evidence, were followed during the administrative investigations.